-Learning The Basic About These Paints
+Learning The Basic About Acrylic and Oil Paints

 The materials used in the manufacture of oil and acrylic paints vary.
 Acrylics have a binder composed of silicone resin, while oil paint has a pigment and a binder of dry oil like safflower.
 The pigments are identical.
 The paints will be discussed in greater depth in the following section.

-The Oil Paint
+What is the Oil Paint

 Oil paints are usually sold in tubes.
 As a result, you’ll need to apply oil as medium to the paint to make it more fluid and allow you to use a smaller quantity of paint.
-The thinner can help thin the paint by breaking down the oill and speeding up the drying time.
+The thinner can help thin the paint by breaking down the oil and speeding up the drying time.